Meet our Southern sea otters that are sure to steal your heart!

 At Audubon Aquarium of the Americas, the sea otter custom-made habitat offers a 25,000-gallon exhibit with two large swimming pools at different depths, rock nooks, a waterfall, and a large behind-the-scenes area.
 Audubon's customized sea otter enrichment program includes a wide range of toys, treats and daily training.
 The training program is particularly important because it increases the bond between the animal and the husbandry staff, provides mental and physical exercises, and enables the animals to participate in their own health care.
 The training sessions are positive and fun so health care becomes stress-free when the animals participate voluntarily for weigh-ins and check-ups.

 Sea otters have a very high metabolism ranking them among nature's most voracious consumers.
 They eat an amazing 20 to 30 percent of their body weight each day and their pricey seaside menu includes shrimp, crabs, squid, clams, mussels and other invertebrates.
-Because their diet includes so many shelled animals sea otters have become the only animals besides primates and a few birds that use tools (they use rocks or shells like hammers to break open their prey).
+Because their diet includes so many shelled animals sea otters have become one of the few animals that use tools (they use rocks or shells like hammers to break open their prey).

 That kind of diet can translate in to about 9 pounds of seafood per day at the Aquarium!
 But it is all to help them maintain body heat.
 Otters stay warm in the cold water by producing their own body heat; they retain the warmth through incredibly thick fur—the densest fur of any mammal; their skin stays dry because otter fur repels water with natural oils; and the air trapped between their hairs acts as insulation.
 That is why you see the sea otters constantly grooming—they are fluffing their fur and forming air bubbles near the skin to create their own version of a wet suit!